17.7 Performance Issues

-For example a screen panel containing 100 fields may be slower to present when executing under Windows compared to i5/OS.
+For example, a screen panel containing 100 fields may be slower to present when executing under Windows compared to an IBM i.

 "Drawing" time in advanced graphical environments is directly related to the amount of information (i.e. number of objects) in the windows.

 Generally IBM i developers form their perceptions about the speed and methods by which they can access a database table from their IBM i experiences.
 Unfortunately this may be the worst possible place to gain these perceptions.

 The IBM i is a multi-user database machine.
 Its database access is very fast and relatively little attention has to be paid to the impact of DBMS requests on the system or other users.

 However, as we move more and more towards PC, Desktop and LAN based DBMS, developers may have to alter their perceptions and change their habits accordingly.

 This is a subjective area, and PC DBMS vendors may dispute this, but development experiences so far have indicated:

 - Rarely will a PC based DBMS perform as well as an IBM i DBMS.

 - Some PC based DBMS are really only good for the home user, even though they may be sold as being suitable for high volume, multi- user commercial use.